thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 }
 ```

-Go to this [student roster page](https://fs-student-roster.herokuapp.com/).
-How can you add a student profile to this page without web form?
-With the server's **web API**, of course!

-To do that, you'll need to add a JSON object with the following key/value pairs to the HTTP request.
+Well, that didn't work as expected.
+It looks like to make a `POST` request to this server, the HTTP request needs to include a JSON object with the following key/value pairs.

 | Key     | Value                                     |
 |---------|-------------------------------------------|